Welcome to Indiana University's Advance College Project (ACP)!

 Students are allowed to Drop from enrolled courses throughout the online registration period with no penalty.
 Students may go back into the ACP Registration module and select the Drop option for any or all of their enrolled courses.
 No grade will be reported to the student's transcript and no tuition will be charged.
-The drop deadline for spring 2018 courses is March 9, 2018.
+For this semester's deadlines, please see your course syllabus or contact us.

 Students who decide they no longer wish to earn college credit for a course after the Drop deadline has passed may Withdraw from the course.
 Students wishing to withdraw from a course need to submit a completed Withdraw form to the ACP office before the deadline.
 A grade of "W" will be reported to the student's permanent college transcript.
 Per university policy, tuition will not be refunded or removed from a a student's account for a withdrawal.
-The withdrawal deadline for spring 2018(as well as 2017/18 year-long courses) is April 20, 2018.
+For current deadlines, check your course syllabus or contact us.

 Please note, failure to pay for a course does not result in the student being dropped or withdrawn.
 Students remain responsible for tuition unless the appropriate actions are taken to Drop a course before the Drop deadline.